yogidevendra/docs/docs/application_development.md

         = true)
     -   Output Port Connectivity: Similar.
 The annotation here is:
         @OutputPortFieldAnnotation(name = "...", optional = true)
+    -   @Valid: For nested property validation &mdash; a property should have this annotation if its value  is itself an object whose properties need to be validated.

 -   Unique names in application scope: Operators, streams, must have unique names.